dustractor/dazi/README.md

 #dazi

-pronounced dot see

-a filetype-plugin for vim

-filetype is dot

-be editing a dot

-push button make see it in feh

-to have button one of two ways accomplish:

-make a mapping to ``Dazi`` command

-    nnoremap <blah> :Dazi<CR>
+Dazi is a filetype-plugin for GraphViz *.dot files that adds a command for viewing the png output of the current buffer.

+GraphViz must be installed in order for your system to have the ``dot`` command.

+It adds one command:

+    :Dazi

+...By default it also adds one normal-mode mapping.

+``<F7>`` for running the viewer command.

-or set global ``dazimap`` to the key you want
+global ``dazimap`` to the key you want

     let g:dazimap = '<blah>'

-If you don't have focus-stealing prevention enabled then just use esc to close feh if you want, otherwise, don't worry because the next time you push the preview button it will kill the previous feh proc